sbocq/predicat/README.md

 # Predicat [![Clojars Version](https://img.shields.io/clojars/v/predicat.svg)](http://clojars.org/predicat)[![Build Status](https://img.shields.io/travis/sbocq/predicat.svg)](https://travis-ci.org/sbocq/predicat)[![Coverage Status](https://coveralls.io/repos/github/sbocq/predicat/badge.svg?branch=master)](https://coveralls.io/github/sbocq/predicat?branch=master)

-Predicat is a library that permits to easily create and compose predicates for validating the inputs of a program by embedding plain Clojure functions or by combining existing predicate functions into new ones.
-In case of failure, the predicates created by this library will report both the validation expression(s) and the input for which they fail.
+Predicat is a validation library that permits to create and compose predicates whose failures always carry the expression and the input of the predicate that fails.

 For example, a predicate function `(between?
 7 77)` defined with the help of this library, to test if an input is between `7` and `77`, would return a failure